MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/walkthrough-registering-configuring-simplespa-application-adal-js.md

 - You must have a [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] system user account with administrator role for the [!INCLUDE[pn_MS_Office_365](../includes/pn-ms-office-365.md)].

-- A [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)] subscription for application registration.
+- An [!INCLUDE[pn_Windows_Azure](../includes/pn-windows-azure.md)] subscription for application registration.
 A trial account will also work.

 - [!INCLUDE[pn_microsoft_visual_studio_2015](../includes/pn-microsoft-visual-studio-2015.md)]